 *This post contains affiliate links.
 Although I may make a commission, not all recommendations are my own.

 Surrounding yourself with negative people can have a profound impact on your mental state of mind as well as your physical health.
-If you fail to avoid contact with people who are constantly negative your body can respond in physical ways like you would to an illness.
+If you fail to avoid contact with people who are constantly negative your body can respond in physical ways just like it would to an illness.